-Do Oil Paintings Need a Glaze Finish?
+Do Oil Paintings Need a Varnish or Glaze Finish?

 Occasionally I am asked about the surface treatment of Oil Paintings.
 Should you glaze them?
 Varnish them?
 Leave them as-is?